mwakad/supervised-ml-classifiers-for-predicting-water-wells-condition/README.md

 ## 8. Next Steps

-- **Model Deployment:** Integration of the best-performing model into a user-friendly dashboard for real-time predictions.
+- **Model Deployment:** Integration of the best-performing model into a user-friendly dashboard for real-time predictions and pilot target interventions high-risk areas/ water-well types.
 - **Feature Expansion:** Incorporation of additional data sources (e.g., weather, usage patterns) to enhance model accuracy.
 - **Continuous Monitoring:** Regular updates to the model with new data to maintain performance and relevance.

+## 9. Repository Structure

+├─ data

+├── images

+├── .gitignore

+├── README.md

+├── index.ipynb

+├── notebook.pdf

+└── presentation.pdf